geany/geany-plugins/geanygendoc/docs/manual.rst

 ``template`` (string)
-  A CTPL_ template that can include references to the following predefined variables in addition to the file-type-wide and the global environment:
+  A CTPL_ template that can include references to the following predefined variables in addition to the file-type-wide and the global environments:

   ``argument_list`` (string list)
     A list of the arguments of the currently documented symbol.